nexdatas/sardana-nxs-filerecorder/README.rst

 Debian packages
 """""""""""""""

-Debian Bookworm, Bullseye, Buster and Ubuntu Oracular, Noble Jammy packages can be found in the HDRI repository.
+Debian Trixie, Bookworm, Bullseye and Ubuntu Plucky, Noble Jammy packages can be found in the HDRI repository.

 To install the debian packages, add the PGP repository key